wordofwarning/wordofwarning.org/current/2019-haphazard/programme/index.md

 <a href="http://www.nataliewardle.com" target="_blank">www.nataliewardle.com</a> | <a href="http://facebook.com/nataliewardlephotography" target="_blank">Natalie Wardle on Facebook</a> | <a href="http://twitter.com/nashywardle" target="_blank">@nashywardle</a>

 **Nicola Smith | *Unknown Statue (workshop & performance)***
 *Unknown Statue* needs you to play a game of musical statues.
 Come along, move, and sign along to the beat.
 This workshop & performance is Makaton-signed, all welcome.<br>Nicola was awarded the a-n Artist Bursary to support integrating Makaton language into her performance work.
-Photography: Dave Barton
+Photography by Dave Barton.
 <a href="http://nsartist.myportfolio.com" target="_blank">nsartist.myportfolio.com</a> | <a href="http://twitter.com/nsartist34" target="_blank">@nsartist34</a>

 **Powder Keg | *Today we truant, today we strike***
 On Friday 15 February 2019, students from schools across England took part in a school strike to protest the government's lack of action on climate change.
-This proactive demand for government accountability was dismissed as 'truanting'. *Today we truant, today we strike* is a response to that reaction: a celebration of what we stand for, and a dress rehearsal protest for future generations.<br>Pop into to make a sign/placard and then join us at 2.45pm as we march through Z-arts.
+This proactive demand for government accountability was dismissed as 'truanting'. *Today we truant, today we strike* is a response to that reaction: a celebration of what we stand for, and a dress rehearsal protest for future generations.
+Pop into to make a sign/placard and then join us at 2.45pm as we march through Z-arts.
 Demand the future.<br>Facilitators: Jake Walton, Josh Coates + Ross McCaffrey
 <a href="http://www.proudandloudarts.com" target="_blank">www.proudandloudarts.com</a> | <a href="http://facebook.com/PowderKegMCR" target="_blank">Powder Keg on Facebook</a> | <a href="http://twitter.com/PowderKeg_" target="_blank">@PowderKeg_</a>

 **YEAP Association | *CREATURISTIC!***